decentrabin/decentrabin.github.io/README.md

 # Decentrabin
 A decentralized pastebin.

-## Notice
+## Note
-Development for decentralized pastebin can be found at https://github.com/Dermux/Duxt
+Development for decentralized pastebin has been moved to https://github.com/Dermux/Duxt